DaveHogan/davehogan.github.io/content/posts/music/fresh-air.md

 ## What's Next?

-My tutor has suggested I continue working on these but me's also introduced me to some new grade 2 peices to look at.
-I have another ungraded peice (probably a level 1 arrangement) given to me too, which is a basic arrangement of the traditional song Amazing Grace.
+My tutor has suggested I continue working on these but me's also introduced me to some new grade 2 pieces to look at.
+I have another ungraded piece (probably a level 1 arrangement) given to me too, which is a basic arrangement of the traditional song Amazing Grace.

-I will continue to keep coming back to each peice but focus on new grade 2 peices now.
+I will continue to keep coming back to each piece but focus on new grade 2 pieces now.